tighten/ziggy/README.md

 #### Disabling the `route()` helper

-If you only want to use the `@routes` directive to make your app's routes available in JavaScript, but don't need the `route()` helper function, set the `skip-route-function` config value to `true`:
+If you only want to use the `@routes` directive to make your app's routes available in Javascript, but don't need the `route()` helper function, set the `skip-route-function` config value to `true`:

 ```php
 // config/ziggy.php